mohnishkheraa/GPAConverter-Group6/README.md

 # Challenges

-1. We faced challenges in Unity Confuigration.
+1. We faced challenges in Unity Configuration.
 2. We faced challenges in unit testing.
 3. We faced challenges in git insprector
 4. We faced challenges in makefile